-Montclair State University has made a choice to take a firm position against all forms of sexual violence.
-We know it occurs on all college campuses, most of these incidents are never reported and we are not exempt from these incidents as a University.
-Therefore we have chosen to address sexual violence in several ways:
+Montclair State University takes a firm position against all forms of sexual violence.
+We know it occurs on all college campuses; most incidents are never reported and we are not exempt from these incidents as a University.
+Montclair State University addresses sexual violence in several ways:

-- Reduce the incidence of sexual violence through educational and outreach efforts
+- Reduce the incidence of sexual violence through education and outreach efforts

 - Increase the reporting of incidents by improving access to services

 Sexual violence will not be excused or tolerated.
 Existing criminal, civil and disciplinary actions will be enforced.
 Montclair State University has adopted measures to educate the campus community and protocols to assist victims.
 Special emphasis is placed on the needs, rights and privacy of the victim and due process for offenders.
 The University adheres to federal, state and local requirements for interventions, crime reporting and privacy provisions related to sexual assault.